 - San Jose, Costa Rica

-The number of miles you pay depends on the length of your flight.
+With a distance-based chart, the number of miles you pay depends on the length of your flight.
 So folks traveling shorter distances to the Caribbean, like from the East Coast or Southern US states will pay less!

 One-way coach award flights cost: